(Are you a previous volunteer or have you already been placed on a crew? Volunteer Handbook, Crew Meeting and New Volunteer Meeting Information)

 We make every effort to place volunteers before Festival tickets go on sale June 1st.
 If this deadline is approaching and you haven’t heard from us, please contact us.

 Depending on which crew you are placed on, you may need a background check and you will be notified if this is necessary. *Please do not complete a police check until you have been placed on a crew.
-The festival can only cover the costs of police checks for confirmed volunteers.*
+The festival can only reimburse fees for confirmed volunteers.*

 Volunteer background checks are completed at New Volunteer Meetings and are then processed by EPS.
 The Edmonton Police Service will not process applicants who live outside of Edmonton (St. Albert and Sherwood Park are considered outside of Edmonton).
 For applicants living outside of Edmonton, please contact us (firstname.lastname@example.org) to make alternate arrangements for police checks.